Nuitka/Nuitka/Developer_Manual.rst

   If the "caller" or the "called" can declare that it cannot be called by itself, we could leave it out.

+  TODO: Are they really that expensive?
+Unnecessary yes, but expensive may not be true.

 * References